 At the present time, the Foundation will not entertain grant applications for:

-- *Arts and cultural programming and activities (as of July 29, 2020).
+- *Museums and gardens (as of January 2021 ).
 Please see the Resource Center for more information.

 - An endowment